Yes, you read that correctly, waterfalls in Texas!

 A great addition to your Texas road trip itinerary is Chalk Ridge Falls.
 This waterfall is great thanks to its easy access right off of Interstate 35.

-Chalk Ridge Falls in Belton, Texas are one of the best waterfalls in the state thanks to this easy access and the beauty of the wide falls.
+Chalk Ridge Falls in Belton, Texas, is one of the best waterfalls in the state due to its easy access and the beauty of the wide falls.

 Read Next: Lavender Fields in Texas (& Lavender Festivals)